Effects of pornography: Controlled studies

 A controlled study describes the relationship between given behaviors or environmental conditions and health effects in a laboratory setting in which conditions other than those under study are effectively held constant across groups of participants receiving various levels of the experimental condition(s).
-Since it is considered that the only functional difference between groups is the level of experimental condition(s) received, researchers can strongly infer cause-and-effect relationships from statistically significant associations between experimental condition(s) and health consequences.
-Thus, if executed properly, controlled studies have high levels of internal validity.
-However, such studies often suffer from questionable external validity due to the considerable differences between real-world environments and the experimental context, and the consequent belief that results cannot be generalized beyond that context.
+The findings of the experiments were unable to be generalized outside of the field of the experiments.
+However, explanations of said studies are still required to prove their importance for understanding the subject matter.
+This is especially true when it comes to health consequences.

 The link between pornography and sexual aggression has been the subject of multiple meta-analyses.
-Meta-analyses conducted in the 1990s suggested to researchers that there might not be an association of any kind between pornography and rape supportive attitudes in non-experimental studies.
+Meta-analyses conducted in the 1990s by Allen et al. suggested to researchers that there might not be an association of any kind between pornography and rape supportive attitudes in non-experimental studies.
 However, a meta-analysis by Hald, Malamuth and Yuen (2000) suggests that there is a link between consumption of violent pornography and rape-supportive attitudes in certain populations of men, particularly when moderating variables are taken into consideration.

-A meta-analysis conducted in 2015 found that pornography "consumption was associated with sexual aggression in the United States and internationally, among males and females, and in cross-sectional and longitudinal studies.
-Associations were stronger for verbal than physical sexual aggression, although both were significant.
-The general pattern of results suggested that violent content may be an exacerbating factor."
+A meta-analysis conducted in 2015 found that pornography was associated with sexual aggression in a global scale towards both genders.
+Verbal aggression was done more frequently than physical aggression, albeit with the same impact.
+The patterns suggest that violent pornography could be the driving force behind these aggressive actions.

-An earlier review of this literature by Ferguson and Hartley in 2009 argued that "it is time to discard the hypothesis that pornography contributes to increased sexual assault behavior".
-They stated that the authors of some studies tended to highlight positive findings while de-emphasizing null findings and concluded that controlled studies, on balance, were not able to support links between pornography and sexual violence.
+A literature review by Ferguson and Hartley in 2009 argued that it would be wise to let go of the notion that pornography contributes to increased sexual assault behavior.
+The authors stated that the experts of some studies tended to highlight positive findings while de-emphasizing null findings.
+They would then conclude that controlled studies, on balance, were not able to support links between pornography and sexual violence.

 Ferguson and Hartley updated their review with a 2020 meta-analysis.
 This meta-analysis concluded that mainstream pornography could not be linked to sexual violence and was associated with reductions in sexual violence at the societal level.
 Small correlations were found between violent porn viewing and sexual aggression, but evidence was unable to differentiate whether this was a causal or selection effect (i.e. sexual offenders seeking out violent porn).

-Rothman stated in 2021: "In other words, five studies found that the sexual violence perpetrators had seen less pornography than other criminals."
-She added "Should these few “bad apples” spoil the pleasure of the potentially much larger subset of people who enjoy violent-looking pornography with no ill effects?"
+In a 2021 review of studies, Rothman states "five studies found that the sexual violence perpetrators had seen less pornography than other criminals".
+The relation between sexual fantasies and committing offenses is not a simple one and there is not enough backing evidence to link violent pornography as the cause of rape.